Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 {: .language-bash}
 Nothing will happen after you type your password

-> ## Again pay attention, make that you specified the same cola machine and port in step 4 and 5.
+> ## Again pay attention!
+> Make sure that in steps 4 and 5 same cola machine and port is being used.
 {: .callout}

 #### 6. Open a web browser and go to  http://localhost:8878.
 It will ask you to enter the password you created in step 1.